Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

-# Dragon-Bleed-WPA3-Airgeddon-Plugin
+# Dragon Drain WPA3 - airgeddon plugin
-Dragon Bleed attack packaged as Airgeddon Plugin
+Dragon drain attack packaged as airgeddon Plugin

-# How Dragon Bleed works
+# How Dragon Drain works
-Dragon bleed attack overflows WPA3 routers by sending heavy requests in large amount.
+Dragon Drain attack overflows WPA3 routers by sending heavy requests in large amount.

 # What does this plugin do
-This plugin checks out dragon bleed from GIT, edits it, compiles it and runs it.
+This plugin checks out dragon drain from GIT, edits it, compiles it and runs it.

 # Warnings
 It works only on Kali Linux with ALFA AWUS036ACM adapter.
 It does not re-attempt to compile if something failed in the first go.
 First compilation could take a while.